Gambier, Ohio

 Gambier is the home of Kenyon College.
-A major feature is a gravel path running the length of the village, referred to as "Middle Path".
-This path has become a piece of Gambier's history, as it is used by college students and residents alike as a way through the community.

 History

 Gambier was laid out in 1824.
 The village was named after one of Kenyon College's early benefactors, Lord Gambier.

 In the 1960s, Japanese writer Junzo Shono spent several years in Gambier, culminating in the writing of the book A Sojourn in Gambier, which would prove to be quite popular in Japan.

-In May 2020, the Village of Gambier became the first municipality in Knox County to establish anti-discrimination legislation for LGBTQ+ people.
+On May 4, 2020, the village of Gambier became the first municipality in Knox County to enact a law which explicitly includes LGBTQ+ people in anti-discrimination legislation.
+Gambier became the 29th municipality in the state of Ohio to adopt this legislature (as of 2022, there were 34 municipalities and one county with such legislation).
+The language specifies that no person can be discriminated against on the basis of sexual orientation or gender identity and expression.
+The decision came to a unanimous vote over the video-chat platform, Zoom, facilitated by the town's mayor, Leeman Kessler.
+The law is a reflection of the Ohio Fairness Act, a bill currently stalled at the House and the Senate tables.

 Geography

 Gambier is located along the Kokosing River.

 According to the United States Census Bureau, the village has a total area of 0.94 sqmi, all land.